stroiman/nestor/README.md

 ## Intended API

-This library is not coded yet, but the vision is that you should be able to create an app in this style:
+This is only work in progress.

+The following only represents an _intent_ of the usage of this library.

 ```reasonml
 let findUser = (id, request) => {